vereimyst/Oooh-sparkly-/README.md

  - change the repo name before publishing x.x
  - ... do stuff... yeah

 If the jeckyll thing is there do I still need style.css?
+No apparently. https://github.com/pages-themes/minimal details on the minimal style here

+Current site: https://vereimyst.github.io/Oooh-sparkly-/ how to change left side?